ian-mcnichols/CS_499/README.md

 ## Alternative: .exe script (Development dependencies not required)

+* Windows: Click and run GUI_windows.exe file for the program to execute.
-Click and run GUI.exe file for the program to execute.
+* Linux: Click and run GUI_linux.exe file for the program to execute.